Sotanghon Guisado with noodles and pork slices, amber menu

 21-25 Persons₱ 1050.00

 Begin by immersing 300 grams of vermicelli noodles in a water bowl for 10 to 15 minutes.
-In a separate pan, heat a small amount of oil and sauté garlic until it turns a golden brown.
+In a separate pan, heat a small amount of oil and sauté garlic until it turns golden brown.
 Once the garlic has attained this color, introduce annatto seeds into the pan to create annatto oil.
 The process is complete when the oil exhibits an orange hue, which typically requires only a brief stirring period.
 After achieving the desired color, promptly remove the annatto seeds from the oil and dispose of them appropriately.

 In a skillet, begin by heating annatto oil and adding the sliced pork, cooking until the meat is browned.
 Once the pork is adequately cooked, reduce the oil in the pan until approximately three tablespoons remain.
-Proceed to incorporate onions, allowing them to sauté until translucent.
+Proceed to incorporate the onions, allowing them to sauté until translucent.
 Subsequently, add carrots to the mixture, cooking for one minute before introducing half a cup of water and soy sauce.
 Bring this mixture to a boil.

 Ingredients :